 - Demonstrate a sound understanding of the key notions underpinning the 2030 Agenda for Sustainable Development and the Paris Agreement on Climate Change;

-- Demonstrate an improved understanding of the key challenges and opportunities facing the multilateral development system and key actions at global and local levels to drive the future we want.
+- Demonstrate an improved understanding of the key challenges and opportunities facing sustainable developmentin the wake of COVID-19

 - Have benefitted from unparalleled networking opportunities, and demonstrate an increased awareness of the role of different development partners; and

-- Have received exposure to good practices in the area of sustainable development at the local level.
+- Have received exposure to good practices and conceptual approaches in the area of sustainable development.